belu/microquark/docs/NATIVE.md

 ./target/microquark-1.0.0-SNAPSHOT-runner
 ```

-Or if you built a Docker image, use:
+Or, if you built a Docker image, use:
 ```shell script
 docker run -i --rm -p 8080:8080 <username>/microquark:1.0.0-SNAPSHOT
 ```